 Our team of expert orthopedic physicians at MedStar Orthopaedic Institute includes a nationally recognized specialist in treating scoliosis back pain and cosmetic spinal deformity.
 In addition to our own team, we partner with other MedStar Health specialists to offer you a comprehensive and multidisciplinary care approach.
 We always take the time to explain your condition and treatment options thoroughly.
 Whenever appropriate, we also encourage families to consider alternatives to surgery, including physical therapy and bracing.

 What is a spinal deformity?

 A healthy spine has a slight curve, but some conditions cause the spine to curve dramatically.
 These conditions include:

-- Scoliosis – This causes the spine to curve in the shape of a C or an S. Scoliosis generally affects children, especially girls, but it can also develop in adults.
+- Scoliosis – This causes the spine to curve in the shape of a C or an S. It generally affects children, especially girls, but it can also develop in adults.